gnomon-inria/gnomon/doc/installation.rst

     $ conda install -c dtk libuuid

-Then we compile and install the sources:
+Then, compile and install the sources:

 .. code-block::